 - Apply and be accepted to Northwest Nazarene University Undergraduate Admission before submitting an application to the Department of Nursing Pre-licensure Program.

-- All transfer applicants must be advised by the pre-nursing advisor to confirm applicant meets all the prerequisites and GPA requirements before submitting an Application for Admission to the Department of Nursing Pre-Licensure Program.
+- All applicants should be advised by the pre-nursing advisor to review the prerequisites and GPA requirements before submitting an Application for Admission to the Department of Nursing Pre-Licensure Program.
 On campus students will receive this information in NURS1000.
 Transfer student information sessions are scheduled monthly.

 - Submit online Application for Admission to the Department of Nursing Pre-licensure Program.